Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Region: Sicily

-Catania has become the trophy of many empires throughout its history: from the Greeks to the Romans, from the Arabs to the Normans and the Spaniards.
-However, the most terrible enemy of the locals is right at your side - Mount Etna, the largest and most active volcano in Europe, which destroyed the city with a series of earthquakes and a lava flow in 1693.
-Catania also has a second name - the city is usually called Black: this is due to the fact that it is completely built of volcanic stone of a specific black color.
-The color of the city's houses successfully contrasts with the bright color of the sea and the sky (by the way, it is sunny for 2,500 hours a year).
+Atanaia has been the trophy of many empires throughout its history: from the Greeks to the Romans, from the Arabs to the Normans and the Spaniards.
+However, the locals' worst enemy is right next door - Mount Etna, the largest and most active volcano in Europe, which destroyed the city in a series of earthquakes and a lava flow in 1693.
+Catania also has a second name - the city is usually called Black: this is due to the fact that it is entirely built of volcanic stone of a specific black color.
+The color of the city's houses contrasts well with the bright color of the sea and sky (by the way, sunny for 2,500 hours a year).
 Thus, Catania is the sunniest city in the country.

 9